-Indian batsman Suryakumar Yadav, during India’s 4th T20I against England at Ahmedabad’s Narendra Modi Stadium, scored his maiden T20I half-century but had to walk back to the pavilion owing to a soft signal.
+Indian batter Suryakumar Yadav, during India’s fourth T20I against England at Ahmedabad’s Narendra Modi Stadium, scored his maiden T20I half-century but had to walk back to the pavilion owing to a soft signal.

-With the TV evidence not being conclusive, the batsman was given out due to ‘soft signal’.
+With the TV evidence not being conclusive, the batter was given out due to ‘soft signal’.

 Explained: What is a soft signal in cricket?

 Basically, the field umpire has to take a call before referring the decision to the third umpire.
-If contested, the TV umpire then takes a closer look at the incident from every angle possible and in slow motion to come up with a conclusion.
-But if he himself is indecisive about it, the decision made by the on-field is upheld.
+If contested, the TV umpire then took a closer look at the incident from every angle possible and in slow motion to come up with a conclusion.
+But if the TV umpire himself was indecisive about it, the soft signal decision that was earlier made by the on-field umpire was upheld.

-There have been debates over why soft signal in cricket even exists in the first place.
-When the decision goes up for the referral, the video shown is a two-dimensional representation and this is exactly why the umpires ask for side views.
+As a result of the ambiguous nature of the soft signal decisions by umpires in cricket, there had been several debates over why the soft signal in cricket even existed in the first place.
+When the decision went up for the referral, the video shown was a two-dimensional representation and this is exactly why the umpires asked for side views.

 The reason an umpire has to give a soft signal is documented.
 On the replays, even clean catches look not out because it is a 2D image of a 3D event.
 Hence, umpires look at whether the fingers are under the ball.
 It is a grey area but tech has no answer for now.
 Need 3D cameras?— Harsha Bhogle (@bhogleharsha) March 18, 2021

 “The reason an umpire has to give a soft signal is documented,” noted commentator Harsha Bhogle explained on his Twitter page.
 “On the replays, even clean catches look not out because it is a 2D image of a 3D event.
 Hence, umpires look at whether the fingers are under the ball.
 It is a grey area but tech has no answer for now.
 Need 3D cameras?”